efueger/framework/README.md

     ['config' => $config, 'request' => $request]
 );
 ```
-To all of the available arguments that are not plugin arguments, add `$args` to the method signature
+To get all of the available arguments that are not plugin arguments, add `$args` to the method signature
 ```php
 public function __invoke(Config $config, ViewManager $vm, array $args = []) {